-Atlanta’s ‘can do’ spirit fading into ‘dysfunction junction’Alan Ferguson, interim executive director of the Fort Mac authority, stands with Atlanta Councilwoman Joyce Sheperd and Cassius Butts, chair of the Fort Mac board, after the decision to part ways with Stephen Macauley.
+Atlanta’s ‘can do’ spirit fading into ‘dysfunction junction’Alan Ferguson, interim executive director of the Fort Mac authority, stands with Atlanta Councilwoman Joyce Sheperd and Cassius Butts, chair of the Fort Mac board, in in October 2019, after the decision to part ways with Stephen Macauley.
 Renderings of the Macauley plan continue to be on display at Fort Mac's offices (Photo by Maria Saporta)

 By Maria Saporta

 Some days living in Atlanta is depressing.

 Last Thursday (Oct.
 17), was one of those days – marked by two events back-to-back.

 It started with the Atlanta Press Club Newsmaker lunch with Meria Carstarphen, a leader who has helped turnaround the Atlanta Public School system since she became superintendent in 2014.